department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2022-MHV+VAOS-appts-list-discovery/report-MHV+VAOS-appts-list-discovery.md

 See also: [May 2021's preferred facilities research](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/appointments/va-online-scheduling/research/may-2021-facilities-personalization-research/research-findings.md#recommendations).

-## What information do Veterans need in an appointments list to make it useful?

-**Clear clinic names**
+### Clinic patient-friendly names and name codes were confusing

-7/9 participants found the clinic names in MHV and the concept we showed confusing.
+7/9 participants found the clinic names in MHV, and in the concept, confusing.

 4/9 said it would be better if they were called the same name as is used at the facility.
 They indicated they would expect to use the clinic name to:
 * Understand what the appointment is for.